CESNET/glite-testsuites/LB/Readme.txt

    GLITE_LOCATION - PATH to gLite software
    SAME_SENSOR_HOME - PATH to sensors (might be set to "." for testSocket sensor)

-- one may also need to run:
+- one may also need to run make to build the testSocket binary and create link tests -> . (to be used for local SAME_SENSOR_HOME)

-$ make
-$ ln -s . tests

 lb-test-logger-remote.sh